Get

 Nasal Steroid Sprays

-Nasal steroid sprays are a standard allergy treatment and are available over-the-counter in many places under the brands Flonase, Rhinocort, and Nasacort Allergy 24HR.
-But we recommend that you don’t self medicate without discussing with your doctor first.
+Nasal steroid sprays are a standard allergy treatment available over-the-counter in many places under Flonase, Rhinocort, and Nasacort Allergy 24HR.
+But we recommend that you don’t self-medicate without discussing it with your doctor first.

-These are all medications that dampen down the effects of an allergic reaction, but they don’t treat the underlying allergy.
+These medications dampen down the effects of an allergic reaction but don’t treat the underlying allergy.
 The immune system will continue to overreact when the drug is out of the system.

 Suppose you’re looking to reduce your long-term allergy medication usage.
 In that case, you’ll want to either start avoiding situations where cats might be or look into Allergen-Specific Immunotherapy if avoidance isn’t possible or is unacceptable to you.